spatie/docs.spatie.be-old/resources/views/laravel-tags/v1/basic-usage/retrieving-tagged-models.md

 The `withAllTags` scope will return only the models that all of the given tags attached to them.
 So when passing a non-existing tag no models will be returned.

 ```
-// returns models that have all given tags
+//returns models that have all given tags
 YourModel::withAllTags(['tag 1', 'tag 2'])->get();
 ```